SquallyPillow/Humble-Downloader/README.md

   '-dir'  followed by the path you would like to save the bundle. ex: -dir "books\Crypto 2" will save the bundle to your currently                   directory + books\Crypto 2.
 This is a requirement.

   '-b'    can change the byte size used to chunk the streaming file.
 The default is 2048.

+  '-f'    can specify type of file and will only download that file. ex: mp3, flac, pdf and

   ex: DownloadBundle.py -a -dir "books/crypto" -b 1024
         This will prompt you to make the browser window with the bundle open active then download to books/cryto with a chunk size of 1024